istio/istio.io/_docs/tasks/security/mutual-tls.md

 ---
-title: Testing Istio mutual TLS authentication
+title: Testing mutual TLS
-description: This task shows you how to verify and test Istio's automatic mutual TLS authentication.
+description: Shows you how to verify and test Istio's automatic mutual TLS authentication.

 weight: 10